-To the greatest extent practicable, all equipment and products purchased with funds made available under this FOA should be American-made.
+To the greatest extent practicable, all equipment and products purchased with funds made available under this FOA should be American made.
 This requirement does not apply to used or leased equipment.

 Property disposition will be required at the end of a project if the current fair market value of property exceeds \$5,000.
-The rules for property disposition are set forth in 2 CFR 200.310 - 200.316 as amended by 2 CFR 910.360.
+For-profit entity disposition requirements are set forth at 2 CFR 910.360.
+Property disposition requirements for other non-federal entities are set forth in 2 CFR 200.310 - 200.316.